-In Windows XP, your notebook includes Help and Support, an easily accessible collection of help information, troubleshooters, and automated support.
-Use Help and Support to answer questions about Windows and to help you quickly discover and use the many features of your Gateway notebook.
+Your notebook includes Help and Support, an easily accessible collection of help information, troubleshooters, instructional videos, and automated support.
+Use Help and Support to answer questions about Windows.

-To start Help and Support in Windows XP:

-■ Click Start, then click Help and Support.
+- To start Help and Support: - Click Start, then click Help and Support.
 Help and Support opens.